netsec-ethz/rains/docs/man/keyManager.md

     The prefix of the file name where the key is loaded from or will be stored to.

 * `-a`, `--algo`:
     Defines the algorithm which is used in key generation.
 The default is ed25519.
+Supported algorithms are: ed25519

 * `--phase`:
     Defines the key phase for which a key is generated.
 The default is 0

 * `-d`, `--description`:
     Description allows to store an arbitrary string value with the key.
 It can e.g. be used to store the information in which zone and context the key pair is used.
 The default is the empty string.

 * `-pwd`:
     Pwd states the password to encrypt or decrypt a private key.
 The default is the empty string.